SSayerTech/tax-compliance-monitor-frontend-template/README.md

 ### Story 2: Risk factors `~30 min`

 The risk profile already shows score cards and trend charts.
-The historical data also contains risk events — specific incidents that drove score changes, such as late filings or missing declarations.
+The historical data also contains risk
+events: specific incidents that drove score changes, such as late filings or missing declarations.
 `components/risk/DataTrends.vue` has a stub where this section should render.
 The analyst needs to see which events occurred, when, and why they matter.